 Search engine tracking allows you to monitor the amount of page views received from visitors who found the website using a search engine.
-Since search engines are the most common type of referring websites, the system tracks them separately.
+Since search engines are the most common type of referring websites, the system tracks them separately and with additional details.

 Viewing search engine statistics